-Operationally, Retirement System expenses for the year ended December 31, 2010 were \$10.26 million.
-This total includes \$.7 million in administrative expenses, \$.65 million in refunds of employee contributions and \$8.9 million in benefits paid to retired members and beneficiaries.
-A total of 2,026 City employees were participants or beneficiaries at year-end.
+Operationally, Retirement System expenses for the year ended December 31, 2011 were \$10.4 million.
+This total includes \$.6 million in administrative expenses, \$.30 million in refunds of employee contributions and \$9.5 million in benefits paid to retired members and beneficiaries.
+A total of 2,000 City employees were participants or beneficiaries at year-end.

-The value of the Retirement System's assets, after subtracting liabilities of the Retirement System, was \$149,043,185 and \$128,931,075 as of December 31, 2010 and December 31, 2009, respectively.
-For the year 2010, the Retirement System experienced an increase in its net assets in the amount of \$20,112,110 or 15.6%.
-Total fund earnings remained in positive territory for a second year after losses in 2008.
+The value of the Retirement System's net assets, after subtracting liabilities of the Retirement System, was \$145,912,243 and \$149,043,185 as of December 31, 2011 and December 31, 2010, respectively.
+For the year 2011, the Retirement System experienced a decrease in its net assets in the amount of \$3,130,942 or 2.1%.
+Total fund earnings returned to negative territory after two positive years following the dramatic declines attributed to market losses in 2008.

-TOTAL FUND EARNINGS 2010
+TOTAL FUND EARNINGS 2011

 To help assess investment performance, various indexes are employed including a Composite, an Allocation Index, and a Policy Index.
-The Composite is calculated by taking the actual asset class weights times the actual manger return.
+The Composite is calculated by taking the actual asset class weights times the actual manager return.
 When compared to the allocation index, it measures the effectiveness of the managers.
 The Allocation Index is calculated by taking the actual asset class weights times the return of the respective passive benchmark.
 It measures the effectiveness of deviating from the target weights.
 Finally, there is the Policy Index which is calculated by taking the target asset class weights times the return of the respective passive benchmark, (re-balanced monthly).
 It measures the effectiveness of the Retirement System's Structure.

-TOTAL EQUITY EARNINGS 2010
+TOTAL EQUITY EARNINGS 2011

-Total Retirement System Investments ended the year with a gain of 14.4%, underperforming the 15.1% rate of return of the S&P 500 Index.
-Equities for the fund when measured alone achieved a return of 21.4% which reflected greater upside volatility than the S&P 500.
+Total Retirement System Investments ended the year with a market value decline of 3.0%, underperforming the positive 2.1% rate of return of the S&P 500 Index.
+Equities for the fund when measured alone achieved a return of -4.7% which reflected greater downside volatility than the S&P 500.

-For the year ended December 31, 2010, the Retirement System's rate of return for the three, five and ten year periods fell short of the target rate of 7.5%.
-The rates were 14.4% for the one year, -0.7% for the three year, 4.7% for the five year and 5.4% for the ten year averages.
+For the year ended December 31, 2011, the Retirement System's rate of return for the five year period fell short of the target rate of 7.5% but the three year return exceeded the benchmark.
+The rates were - 3.0% for the one year, 9.8% for the three year, and .8% for the five year averages.